SmithsonianWorkshops/HydraResources/hydra_refresher.md

 First of all, let's copy a sample input file into our `data/raw` directory.
 We will use the `cp` command, which takes in 2 *arguments*: the file you want to copy, and then the new location.

 ```
-$ cp /data/genomics/workshops/intro_hydra/Exon_50per_taxa.phy data/raw/
+$ cp /data/genomics/workshops/intro_hydra/exon_50per_taxa.phy data/raw/
 ```

-*Best practice: use tab completion to automatically extend a directory or file name without manually typing the whole name, this also avoids typos!*
+*Best practice: use tab completion to automatically extend a directory or file name without manually typing the whole name, this also avoids typos.*

 This [sequence alignment](https://doi.org/10.17632/ty5h3y9rwx.1) is from [Wood et al.’s 2018 spider UCE paper](https://doi.org/10.1016/j.ympev.2018.06.038).

-TODO: add `wget` option

 Now that the input file is in place, we'll need to generate a job submission file.

 We will be using the Hydra QSub Generation Utility to create this file.
-Go to [https://hydra-adm01.si.edu/tools/QSubGen/](https://hydra-adm01.si.edu/tools/QSubGen/) and fill in the following values:

-TODO: edit link for telework folks
+There is a link to this page on the page that lists Hydra's web-based tools.
+- Telework: go to the Hydra option in "IT Tools" on the Telework site and choose "Password Self Help"
+- On-site/VPN: go to https://hydra-adm01.si.edu/

 * *CPU time*: short
-* *Memory*: 8 GB
+* *Memory*: 4 GB
 * *Type of PE*: multi-thread
 * *Number of CPUs*: 2
 * *Select the job's shell*: sh